LISTEN TO THIS ARTICLE

 This is what configuration drift looks like when the thing reading the config has agency.
 A static linter fails gracefully.
 An agentic system invents creative solutions that technically satisfy the instructions but miss the intent.

 The volume problem compounds the security problem.
 When an agent generates hundreds of changes per day, human review becomes sampling.
-Teams report reviewing 10-20% of agent-generated code, trusting statistical significance to catch issues.
+Teams increasingly rely on reviewing only a fraction of agent-generated code, trusting statistical patterns to catch issues.
 That works for code quality.
 It fails catastrophically for security when configuration changes affect every subsequent operation.

 The Reliability Problem Isn't What You Think

-Pass rates dropped 60-80%.
-The agents didn't fail because of model limitations.
-They failed because real software development doesn't map to benchmark problems.
+Princeton researchers published findings on agent reliability that contradict the benchmark narrative.
+They proposed twelve concrete metrics decomposing reliability along four dimensions: consistency, robustness, predictability, and safety.
+Their core finding: reliability gains lag noticeably behind capability progress.
+Rising accuracy scores on standard benchmarks suggest progress, but agents still fail unpredictably in practice because real software development doesn't map to benchmark problems.
 You don't get a clean function signature and a test suite.
 You get a vague feature request, a legacy codebase, and organizational context that exists nowhere in the training data.

 Configuration files were supposed to provide that context.
-But when researchers analyzed how teams actually write these files, they found that 73% contained ambiguous instructions, 58% had internal contradictions, and 41% referenced deprecated tools or frameworks.
+But the configuration study found that most repositories define only one or two configuration artifacts, and the majority of skills rely on static instructions rather than executable workflows.
+The instructions are natural language with no schema validation, no semantic analysis, and no enforcement mechanism.
 Agents interpret these instructions literally, which means production reliability depends on humans writing perfectly unambiguous natural language specifications for every possible edge case.

 This connects directly to the broader challenges of computer-use agents operating in complex environments.
 The configuration layer is where human intent meets machine execution, and the translation is lossy in ways that compound over time.